rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 error: Process didn't exit successfully: `target/debug/guess` (exit code: 101)
 ```

+This method means that typing `quit` actually quits the game, but so does any
-Ha! `quit` actually quits.
-As does any other non-number input.
-Well, this is
-suboptimal to say the least.
-First, let’s actually quit when you win the game:
+other non-number input.
+This is suboptimal, to say the least.
+We want the game
+to automatically stop when the correct number is guessed.

 Filename: src/main.rs